About the Project

 With over 370,000 beneficiaries to date, in 2019 alone,11,000 schools from more than 100 countries registered for the program with over 71,000 young people and 5,668 teachers directly benefiting from planning and running a school business.
 A total of US$902,000 extra income was raised for school communities through these student-led businesses.
 Schools set up an incredible variety of businesses including a juice bar in Romania, a plant nursery in Pakistan and a mobile banking service in Nigeria, amongst many others.

 In the coming years the project seeks to:

-- Ensure financial sustainability at the program level.
+– Ensure financial sustainability at the programme level

 The project aims to achieve this by:

-- Utilizing in-country hubs to influence education policy at a national level and the UK base to influence education policy in the international development sector;
+– Utilizing regional offices to influence education policy at a national level and the UK base to influence education policy in the international development sector

-- Diversifying funding streams through corporate partners as well as generating income through paid consultancy services and competition add-ons, e.g. certification.
+– Diversifying funding streams by generating greater income through paid consultancy services and programme add-ons, e.g. certification.